 Milkweeds in general get their name from the white sap that is released when cells are damaged, ie. when a part of the plant (leaf etc.) breaks off.
 All milkweeds are toxic and A. eriocarpa is actually on the higher end of toxicity: when livestock like sheep ingest only 0.05 to 0.25% of their body weight in A. eriocarpa plant material, they may die.

-Many Milkweeds are poisonous – and Monarch butterflies primarily feed on them.
-The butterflies collect the Milkweed toxins in their bodies, and when birds eat the butterflies, they get poisoned – so they learned to avoid the Monarchs, which protects the butterflies during their migration.
+Monarch butterfly caterpillars primarily feed on milkweeds.
+The butterflies collect the Milkweed toxins in their bodies, and when birds eat the butterflies, they get poisoned — so they learned to avoid the Monarchs, which protects the butterflies during their migration.
 Fascinating nature stuff!

-Anyway, I knew where it would be growing and where to look from previous years, but I didn’t expect it to be growing so slow.
-I saw the first plants quite a while ago, and made the photos of the plants that already had flower buds at the end of April.
-I was thinking it wouldn’t be much longer – but only this week the buds finally opened and the flowers came out.
+I knew where this beautiful perennial plant would be growing and where to look from previous years, but I didn’t expect it to be growing so slow.
+I made the first photos of the plants that already had flower buds at the end of April, and expected that it wouldn’t take much longer for the flowers to fully mature — but it took another three weeks until the buds finally opened to reveal the flowers, and release their wonderful scent.
 It was worth the wait and the frequent returns to this trail!

 Some of the photos from this gallery are available in my store: Milkweed prints (opens in a new tab).
 Should you be interested in another photo that is not available in the store, please simply contact me and I’ll add it for you.